rjzaar/opencourse-project/README.md

 This is good for a first setup of production.

+#git commit steps for branch
+1) You create a branch
+2) You just commit your code to branch
+3) You tell the sitemaster to merge your code OR follow the following steps.
+4) Very optional: you update your local with composer update and commit branch
+5) Optional: you update your local with the upstream.
+6) Optional: you update your local with master and commit branch
+7) You update your local with master and commit master

+#git commit steps for master
+1) You just commit your code to master
+2) Very optional: you update master with composer update and commit branch
+3) You update master with the upstream.

 #todo
 Could add drupal console config file ~/.console/config.yml
+Important: go through gcom code and add parts to _inc.yml

 install drush using composer:
 composer global update